Sardine Run 2014

 - Items of a personal nature

 Detailed information index

 A booking is not confirmed or accepted unless a 20% non refundable deposit has been paid.
 Please note that accommodation in the area is limited and as the sardine run is peak season for the area, early booking confirmation will confirm your space.
-Full payment must be received prior to your arrival.
+Full payment must be received 6 weeks prior to arrival.

 As we have a permanent base at Port St John’s, we make use of a variety of accommodation establishments in town, which will cater to most needs.

 Our package rate is based on a medium / 2 -3 star, bed & breakfast type accommodation facility.